How To Use A Dutch Oven

-The following article and photos are by Eileen Troemel of Janesville, Wisconsin (near Madison).
+The following informative and interesting article and photos are by Eileen Troemel of Janesville, Wisconsin (near Madison).

 Camping usually means you eat hot dogs on a stick, cold sandwiches and not a lot of appetizing food.
 But what if it didn’t mean that?
 What if you could have Salisbury steak, mashed potatoes, steamed vegetables, and cherry cobbler?
 Or any other meal you would normally cook at home?
 Would campfire food be more appealing?
 Well it can be if you utilize a very old and versatile tool; something your grandmother probably had more than one of – a Dutch oven.

 The Dutch oven is believed to date back to the early 1700s in Holland.
 How and when it came to the U.S. is unknown but supposedly Paul Revere created the flanged lid and the final design of the oven.
 Some reports indicate that George Washington used Dutch ovens to feed his troops during the Revolutionary war.

 As Americans moved west and expanded into the new world, the Dutch oven became a valuable commodity being a popular trade item with mountain men and Native Americans.
 As the United States expanded, this tool was taken along.
 When pioneers, homesteaders, miners, and ranchers moved west, the Dutch oven was one of their most valuable items especially since entire meals could be cooked in them.
 Records show that Lewis and Clark cooked wild game as well as dog and horse during their trek to the west coast.
 Another common use was during cattle drives, drive cooks fed the famous beans and stew to the cowboys during the long cattle drives.
 The famous 49ers in California commonly used the Dutch oven to make sourdough bread.
 Likewise soldiers used it for cooking during the Civil War.